practicingruby/practicing-ruby-paid/posts/gregory/012-working-with-binary-file-formats.md

 In the examples that follow, we will be working with the bitmap image format.
 I chose this format because it has a simple structure and is well documented.
 Despite the fact that you'll probably never need to work with bitmap images at all in your day-to-day work, the concepts involved in both reading and writing a BMP file are pretty much the same as any other file format you'll encounter.
 For this reason, you're encouraged to focus on the techniques being demonstrated rather than the implementation details of the file format as you read through this article.

 _NOTE: This article assumes an understanding of some low level computing concepts such as the way integers are represented in binary format, including the difference between signed/unsigned integers and little/big endian byte order.
-You may want to watch this [introductary screencast](http://www.youtube.com/watch?v=BLnOD1qC-Vo&feature=player_detailpage#t=112s) if you don't already have a firm computer science background.
+You may want to watch this [introductory screencast](http://www.youtube.com/watch?v=BLnOD1qC-Vo&feature=player_detailpage#t=112s) if you don't already have a firm computer science background.
 I myself am not an expert in these topics, so that makes it even harder for me to explain them on the fly._

 ### The anatomy of a bitmap